pbrown95-glitch/megr2157-portfolio/docs/assignments/A03/index.md

 # A3 – [Topic]

 ## Objective
-The objective of assignment A03 is to use parametric and finite element analysis to design a bars dimensions.
-I'll learn to properly link dimensions in cad as well as compare and contrast the different analysis.
+The objective of assignment A03 is to use parametric and finite element analysis to design a bars dimensions. learn to properly link dimensions in cad as well as compare and contrast the different analysis.

 ## Analyze
 To start off this assignment, I had to find the design requirements.
 I was given F=500lbf, E=8.5e^6psi, max axial deflection = 0.009in, and the material is Aluminum.
 With that, I calculated by hand the length, diameter, and cross sectional area of the bar using the direct tension elongation equation from the Machinery's Handbook.